The-Marcy-Lab-School/unit-6-project/README.md

 Just like last time, this project will push you to lean into your _autodidacticism_.
 In order to complete this project at a satisfactory level, you _will_ have to do some self-learning.
 This is by design.
 By pulling from blog articles, YouTube tutorials, and examples on GitHub, you will be able to build whatever you put your mind to.

-## Grading
-### Scoring
-Your submission will be scored against the following criteria:

 #### User Interface/Experience:
 * Is your app visually appealing?
+Does it use a CSS Library?
 * Can it be used intuitively with minimal direction?
+* Does your app respond predictably to user inputs ,and does it handle errors well?
-* Is the frontend bug free?
+* Is the fronteend bug free?

 #### Code Quality:
 * Is your business logic well-encapsulated?